How Green is Your Christmas Tree? The Story of Christmas Trees

 Christmas tree farming

 Most of the growing and cutting process can be mechanised but trees are individually pruned by hand to shape them into a pyramid and keep the branches bushy.
-The most popular tree in the UK is the Nordmann fir (Abies nordmanniana), a European species that originates in the Causcaus, and it accounts for 85% of the trees sold.
-It replaced the Norway spruce (Picea abies) as the most popular Christmas tree type, as they tend to drop a lot of needles.
+The most popular tree in the UK is the Nordmann fir (Abies nordmanniana), a European species that originates in the Causcaus, accounting for an impressive 85% of the trees sold.
+It replaced the Norway spruce (Picea abies) as the most popular Christmas tree type, as the latter tends to drop a lot of needles.
+The sound of needles cascading from a tree post-Christmas when you brush past it is a familiar childhood memory for many of us.
 Other trees such as the Fraser fir (Abies Fraseri), noble fir (Abies procera) and Douglas fir (Pseudotsuga menziesii) are becoming more widely grown as they have a stronger scent and different colouration.

 Fraser fir Christmas tree plantation.
 Photo credit: Soil Science (https://www.flickr.com)